 WIIFM?
-Right up front ask yourself, “What Is In It For Me to listen to this person?”
-This sounds very selfish but is common knowledge that we will only become better listeners if we have a reason or motive to listen.
+Right up front, ask yourself, “What Is In It For Me to listen to this person?”
+This sounds very selfish, but it is common knowledge that we will only become better listeners if we have a reason or motive to listen.

 What Did You Learn?

-I hope you have gained some insight for becoming a genuine listener from these listening strategies.
+I hope you have gained some insight into becoming a genuine listener from these listening strategies.